Page Created: 4/2/2020 Last Modified: 1/4/2024 Last Generated: 2/7/2024

 On March 26th, 2020, only three days after my local county issued a stay-at-home order due to the 2020 pandemic, while I was at home struggling with astrodynamics calculations to drive the orbital mechanics for my TrillSat project, we noticed signs of a mouse in the kitchen--droppings and torn-up tissue.
 It appeared that some little creature was performing its own calculations...

-I had heard a few noises like scratching and plastic bags rustling around 3 am a few days earlier and hadn't seen any of our resident house centipedes↗ lately, beneficial insects that eat the more harmful ones, a sign that something else might have been eating them.
-We don't have any cats to catch or deter mice, since I'm allergic to cats, but we do have a friendly, black neighborhood cat named Maude that often tries to enter the house to my objections--sorry Maude, I'll have to deal with this one on my own.
+I had heard a few noises like scratching and plastic bags rustling around 3 am a few days earlier and hadn't seen any of our resident house centipedes↗ lately, beneficial arthropods that eat the more harmful insects, a sign that something else might have been eating them.
+We occasionally see a hawk or fox outside, but we don't have any cats to catch or deter mice, since I'm allergic to cats.
+However, we do have a friendly, black neighborhood cat named Maude that often tries to enter the house to my objections--sorry Maude, I'll have to deal with this one on my own.

 While being isolated at home, rationing food supplies and tissues, this was extremely problematic, for the mouse could get into whatever food we had left, and it could potentially bring another deadly respiratory virus, hantavirus↗ along with its pulmonary syndrome, into the home.
 Famine and plague were already looming, and now pestilence had squirmed its way in.

-I went to my local hardware store that evening, one of the "essential" businesses still operating, to look for a mousetrap, but it was under limited hours of operation due to the pandemic, closing at 6 pm.
+I went to my local hardware store that evening, one of the "essential" businesses still operating, to look for a mousetrap, but it was under limited hours of operation due to the pandemic and had already closed at 6 pm.
 So I started to look at what I had on-hand to build a live trap and planned to release it far away, so it doesn't return.
-As of 2020, our CDC's Facts About Hantaviruses↗ brochure does not recommend using live traps for rodents, but I have never built a kill trap before and don't like the idea of doing so.
+As of 2020, the CDC's Facts About Hantaviruses↗ brochure does not recommend using live traps for rodents, but I have never built a kill trap before and don't like the idea of doing so.
 We've had several Syrian hamsters as pets, and I named some of my microcontrollers after them↗.